 Once that's done, you can start setting up django-contact-form.
-Since it doesn't provide any database models or use any other application-config mechanisms, you do not need to add django-contact-form to your INSTALLED_APPS setting; you can begin using it right away.
+First, add it to your INSTALLED_APPS setting.
+Then, you can begin configuring.

-URL configuration
+2.1 URL configuration

-The quicket way to set up the views in django-contact-form is to use the provided URLconf, found at contact_form.urls.
+The quickest way to set up the views in django-contact-form is to use the provided URLconf, found at contact_form.urls.
 You can include it wherever you like in your site's URL configuration; for example, to have it live at the URL /contact/: